-When I teach about cells in the middle school, I begin by using a sequence.
-Building from the basics of a microscope to looking at actual cells.
+Cells in middle school is a great topic, there are many hands on options and the materials is concreate.
+You can begin by building on the basics of a microscope to looking at actual cells.
 Students never stop being amazed by what they can view under a microscope.
 If you are looking to improve your lessons, try the following tips.

 - Record a series of video lectures that are no more than five minutes long.
 I like to use my classroom PowerPoints and a program like screencastomatic.com.

 - If you don’t have a classroom full of computers, put students in 6 groups of 4 students each around a device.
 As long it can access your video you are good.

 - Allow your advanced students to work ahead.
 You’ll find students that need more time, will pause the video and watch it again.
 This is a build in adaptation.
 No more need to hold up the whole class because one student is behind.

 - Ability grouping works well with this activity.

 - Think of it as a “Bent Classroom.”
 Students aren’t flipping the classroom, they’re just using content you created via a technology device.